chandrasg/covid19_mentalhealth_cnty/README.md

-# Twitter estimates of County-level Mental Health
+# Twitter estimates of county-level mental health during COVID-19

 Mental health metrics, namely psychological stress, lonely expressions, anxiety, and sentiment are measured daily using pre-trained machine learning models applied to a random 1% Twitter data.
 For more details, read our publication in the Journal of General Internal Medicine: http://wwbp.org/papers/jgim-2020.pdf